atrocore/atrocore/docs/10.developer-guide/80.twig-tutorial/index.md

 ---
 ## Overview

-AtroCore integrates Twig templating throughout the platform, enabling developers to create dynamic content and implement business logic in script fields, workflows and export feeds.
+AtroCore integrates Twig templating throughout the platform, enabling developers to create dynamic content and implement business logic in script fields, workflow actions and export feeds.

+> Conditions of Actions and Workflows are **not** written in Twig.
+They use the [Expression Language](../85.expression-language/index.md), which is compiled instead of rendered.

 ## How to Use Twig in AtroCore